Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Introduction

 \subsection{Motivation}

-To be useful for input to computational simulations and verification of output from these simulations, the observed data that numerical computations of weather and climate cannot resolve well enough to simulate in real time must be interpolated, extrapolated and spread over scales that allow real-time computational simulations.
-This is the process of ``upscaling", or ``coarse graining'' of the fine-scale data for use in computational simulations at coarser scales.
+\ansA{ The process of ``upscaling", or ``coarse graining'' of the fine-scale data is in common usage in computational simulations at coarser scales.
+The goal of the present paper is to quantify the uncertainty in the process of upscaling, or coarse graining of fine-scale computationally simulated data for use in computational simulations at coarser scales, in the example of a two-level quasigeostrophic channel flow.}

-The goal of the present paper is to quantify the uncertainty in the process of upscaling, or coarse graining of fine-scale computationally simulated data for use in computational simulations at coarser scales, in the example of two-level quasigeostrophic channel flow.
-Accomplishing this goal corresponds to taking the step from (ii) to (iii) in the well-known linked chain of discovery in climate science, which is
+\ansA{The question for coarse graining that we address in this paper is the following: \emph{How can we use computationally simulated surrogate data at well resolved scales, in combination with the mathematics of stochastic processes in nonlinear dynamical systems, to estimate and model the effects on the simulated variability at much coarser scales of the computationally unresolvable, small, rapid, scales of motion at the finer scales?} We will address this question in the context of two-level quasigeostrophic channel flow.}

-{\obeylines (i) driven by large datasets and new methods for its analysis; (ii) informed by rigorous mathematical derivations and analyses of stochastic geophysical fluid equations; (iii) quantified using computer simulations, evaluated for uncertainty, variability and model error; (iv) optimized by cutting edge data assimilation techniques, then (v) compared with new observation datasets to determine what further analysis and improvements will be needed. }
+\ansBB{ Stochastic parameterisation has been a very active research topic in the last 20 years and a number of different approaches have been proposed. \cite{Majda_et_al2001,franzke2005low} developed a general approach based on applying singular perturbation theory to the Fokker-Planck equation for the dynamical system. \cite{wouters2012disentangling} proposed a rather general approach based on linear response theory that the system being modelled is formed from weak coupling between two self-contained dynamical systems, and leads to the introduction of a stochastic term plus a memory term.
+A parameterisation was proposed in~\cite{Abramov2016} based on averaging a system of slow and fast variables over the invariant measure of the slow variables given fixed values of the fast ones; this idea was investigated within a low-order coupled ocean-atmosphere model in~\cite{vannitsem2014stochastic}.

-The question for coarse graining that we address in this paper is the following: \begin{quote} How can we use computationally simulated surrogate data at highly resolved scales, in combination with the mathematics of stochastic processes in nonlinear dynamical systems, to estimate and model the effects on the simulated variability at much coarser scales of the computationally unresolvable, small, rapid, scales of motion at the finer scales? \end{quote} We will address this question in the context of two-level quasigeostrophic channel flow.
+In ocean modelling there also exists a tradition of ``stochastic backscatter’’ which goes back to~\cite{Leith1990}, who first developed the stochastic backscatter prescription is as a supplement to the Smagorinsky viscosity and applied it in simulations of a planar turbulent shear mixing layer.
+Since then, the stochastic backscatter prescription has become a standard feature for modelling eddy effects in ocean modelling.
+See, e.g.,~\cite{PortaMana_Zanna2014} for a good treatment of the history of this development.
+The stochastic backscatter prescription differs from the current approach in that it represents stochastic forcing in the PV equation, rather than stochastic transport.